bermejo4/Secure_IoT_Medical_Infrastructure/README.md

 ------
 ## General information:

-This project is based on a previous one called [IoT_Medical_Device](https://github.com/bermejo4/IoT_Medical_Device) which you can also find in this Github account or by clicking on the link.
+This project is based on a previous one called [IoT_Medical_Device](https://github.com/bermejo4/IoT_Medical_Device) which you can also find in this GitHub account or by clicking on the link.

 -------
 ## IoT Medical Device: